javalin/website/_posts/tutorials/2017-05-25-javalin-kotlin-example.md

 * Setting up Kotlin with Maven
 * Creating a Javalin/Kotlin CRUD REST API (no database)
-* Some neat Kotlin features
+* Some neat Kotlin features (from a Java developer's perspective)

 The instructions for this tutorial will focus on IntelliJ IDEA, as it's made by JetBrains, the same people who make Kotlin.